 Then things really got interesting.

-ACT I: Shannon Szabados is standing on the Canadian bench when Kelli Stack tries for the empty net…the linesmen isn’t paying attention and gets in the way of our defence.
+ACT I: Shannon Szabados is standing on the Canadian bench when Kelli Stack tries for the empty net…the linesmen isn’t paying attention and gets in the way of Canada’s defence.
 Puck slides all the way down the ice and…hits the post.

 “I was hoping it’d go in” – Jessie Vetter after the game

 “Please don’t go in” – Shannon Szabados on the empty net shot